oauyeung/cse15l-lab-reports/LabReport5.md

 A description of what to edit to fix the bug:
 The bad code had a if statement that only adds the value in the array if the value is not the lowest which is what casuing the bug, I got rid of that line and added another line to subtract the lowest value once from the sum and the code work as intended.

+### Part 2
+Something I learned from the second half of the quarter that shoot out to me the most is using vim to edit files in the terminal.
+It a useful and convience way to edit files once I get used to all the command in vim.
+It's something that I didn't know excisted before taking this class and it a useful trick to have.